-Mary Markovinovic has been the chief of public affairs for Asia-Pacific Center for Security Studies since May 2005.
-In this position, she manages APCSS’ public affairs program and also serves as an adjunct faculty member lecturing on topics such as media relations, crisis communications and new media.
+Mary Markovinovic has been the chief of public affairs for the Daniel K. Inouye Asia-Pacific Center for Security Studies since May 2005.
+In this position, she manages DKI APCSS’ public affairs program and also serves as an adjunct professor lecturing on topics such as media relations, strategic/crisis communications, synthetic media, and the information environment.
+She leads the new Information and Security concentration held in conjunction with the Comprehensive Security Cooperation course.

 In 1998, she transferred to Navy Region Southwest to be the Public Affairs Program Manager, responsible for public affairs operations for Navy shore installations in California and Nevada.
 She streamlined public affairs operations under the regionalization program and coordinated responses related to A76 contracting.
 In addition, she was the emergency operations center PA rep during both drills and real-life emergencies and major community relations projects such as the Navy Broadway Redevelopment.

-Ms. Markovinovic moved to Hawaii in 2003 taking a position as the chief of media relations for U.S. Army, Pacific (USARPAC) where she worked on issues such as the Stryker Brigade deployment, Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF), Pacific Armies Management Seminar, and the Army Transformation in the Pacific.
+Ms. Markovinovic moved to Hawaii in 2003, taking a position as the chief of media relations for the U.S. Army, Pacific (USARPAC), where she worked on issues such as the Stryker Brigade deployment, Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF), Pacific Armies Management Seminar, and the Army Transformation in the Pacific.